 Chapultepec avenue separates Roma from the Juárez neighborhood.
 Once a wealthy area, this barrio is getting its charm back with trendy restaurants, hip bars, designers’ bazaars, museums and art galleries.
 If you have to choose only one street to walk through, pick Londres , where you will find a bit of everything to enjoy.

 The area located between Paseo de la Reforma, Florencia street, Chapultepec avenue and Insurgentes avenue is known as “Zona Rosa” (Pink Zone), and is one of the main meeting points of the LGBT community in Mexico City.

 What to see and do in Juárez: Museo del Chocolate , for chocolate tastings and workshops; Galería Marso, for great national and international contemporary art exhibitions; and Bazar Fusión, a Mexican designers bazaar where you will find unique clothing, footwear, accessories and decorating items.

-Where to eat: Comedor Lucerna , a gourmet cuisine food court located in a comfortable patio; Alba cocina local , a small restaurant with delicious dishes made by young Mexican chefs; and Casa de Toño, one of the most famous Mexican food restaurant chains in the city, where you can eat traditional dishes like pozole, enchiladas, quesadillas, sopes and tostadas.
+Where to eat: Comedor Lucerna , a gourmet cuisine food court located in a comfortable patio; Alba , a small restaurant with delicious dishes made by young Mexican chefs; and Casa de Toño, one of the most famous Mexican food restaurant chains in the city, where you can eat traditional dishes like pozole, enchiladas, quesadillas, sopes and tostadas.